 Besides all this, why do cats purr when being groomed?
 Surely, they love the massage and attention, right?

 When cats groom themselves, did you know they can ingest ⅔ of the fur they shed?
 Yep, and this fur doesn’t always pass through their digestive system and is why cats produce hairballs.

 Short hair cats won’t suffer as much but those medium to long hair cats need daily brushing.
 So save your kitty some hassle and brush daily to reduce the amount of hair they ingest.

 Every time I brush my cat, I’m surprised by the amount of fur collected.
 With all that fur you’ve collected, you’ll notice less fur throughout the home, on your clothes and furniture.
 Regular brushing also helps to reduce those pesky cat allergy symptoms.

 Matting is horrible and without regular brushing, long haired cats can develop heavily tangled, matted clumps in their fur.
 If they do develop, they can be very difficult to remove and a nuisance for your cat.

-Prevention is the best medicine in this case, just make sure to select the right type of brush for your cat.
-If your cat already suffers matting, there is a specific brush that will enable you to remove matting yourself.
+Prevention is the best medicine, in this case, just make sure to select the right type of brush for your cat.
+If your cat already suffers from matting, there is a specific brush that will enable you to remove matting yourself.
 For severe cases please see a vet.

 As I’ve mentioned before, there are many types of cat brushes available.
 Below I’ll run you through the different types, and list out some pros and cons for each type.